-- (a) suitable consideration has been given to surface water drainage; - (b) appropriate arrangements for dealing with surface water run-off can be accommodated within the site; and - (c) issues of ownership and maintenance are addressed.
+- (a) suitable consideration has been given to surface water drainage; - (b) appropriate arrangements for attenuating surface water run-off can be accommodated within the site; and - (c) issues of ownership and maintenance are addressed.
+For foul drainage private infrastructure managed by residents groups or management companies should be avoided.

 The use of Sustainable Drainage Systems (SuDs) will be required to ensure that runoff from the site (post development) is to Greenfield runoff rates for all previously undeveloped sites and for developed sites (where feasible).
-This should include sufficient area within the site to accommodate SuDS and where appropriate link to green / blue infrastructure to exploit opportunities for biodiversity, environmental, heritage, social and recreational enhancement and value.
+This should include sufficient area within the site to accommodate SuDS for the short term management of surface water drainage and where appropriate link to green / blue infrastructure to exploit opportunities for biodiversity, environmental, heritage, social and recreational enhancement and value.
 Schemes should complement the aims of the Cambridgeshire Green Infrastructure Strategy but should be retained and maintained primarily for the purpose for which they were designed, whilst being sensitive to the multi-functional benefits they can provide.